 What is Pupil Premium?

-Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals (FSM) at any point in the last 6 years (known as ‘Ever 6’).
+Pupil Premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals (FSM) at any point in the last 6 years.
 The funding is used to provide additional educational support to improve progress and to raise the standard of achievement for pupils who are, or who have ever been, registered as eligible for FSM.
-Currently, primary schools receive £1,320 per pupil, per year.
-A Service Pupil Premium (SPP) has also been introduced for children whose parents are in the armed forces.
-This funding is specifically aimed at providing pastoral support ensuring the social and emotional well being.
-Each school receives £300 per pupil, per year for this.
-In addition, children who are adopted or on a special guardianship receive extra funding called Pupil Premium Plus.
-This attracts a higher rate of £1900 per year, per child and this funding is used to narrow and close the gap between the achievement of these pupils and their peers and whilst also ensuring the social and emotional well being.
+Currently, primary schools receive £1,345 per pupil, per year and £2345 for all Looked After Children.
+Additionally, all children with a parent who is serving in the armed forces or is retired on a pension from the Ministry of Defence are allocated £310.

-At Leasowes Primary School we aim to ensure that the additional funding reaches the pupils who need it most and that it makes a significant impact on their education and lives.
+At Leasowes Primary School we aim to ensure that the additional funding reaches the pupils who need it most and that it impacts on their education and lives.

-How can I find out if my child is entitlted to Pupil Premium funding?
+How can I find out if my child is entitled to Pupil Premium funding?

 The process for applying is straightforward and confidential.
 You can apply online at the following website: